PeakSat/yamcs-instance/README.md

-# AcudeSAT Yamcs Instance
+# AcudeSAT YAMCS Instance

-This repository holds the source code of the Yamcs application used for the AcubeSAT mission.
+This repository holds the source code of the YAMCS application used for the AcubeSAT mission.

-The primary **Mission's Database** is stored at Yamcs server, in which **Telemetry** data can be archived and then processed using the Yamcs web interface.
-The operator can also send **Telecommands** that are stored at the Yamcs database.
+The primary **Mission's Database** is stored at YAMCS server, in which **Telemetry** data can be archived and then processed using the YAMCS web interface.
+The operator can also send **Telecommands** that are stored at the YAMCS database.

-Yamcs includes a web interface which provides quick access and control over many of its features.
-The web interface runs on port 8090 and integrates with the security system of Yamcs.
+YAMCS includes a web interface which provides quick access and control over many of its features.
+The web interface runs on port 8090 and integrates with the security system of YAMCS.

-The application's structure is mainly following the XTCE encoding schema, with the exception of the constraints imposed by the Yamcs mission control software.
+The application's structure is mainly following the XTCE encoding schema, with the exception of the constraints imposed by the YAMCS mission control software.

-## Running Yamcs
+## Running YAMCS

-[Here](https://yamcs.org/getting-started) you can find prerequisites, basic commands and information to get things started with Yamcs.
+[Here](https://yamcs.org/getting-started) you can find prerequisites, basic commands and information to get things started with YAMCS.

-To simply start the main yamcs instance, run:
+To simply start the main YAMCS instance, run:

     mvn yamcs:run

-View the Yamcs web interface by visiting http://localhost:8090
+View the YAMCS web interface by visiting http://localhost:8090

-In order to start yamcs with JMX enabled (required for hot backups) the commmand is:
+In order to start YAMCS with JMX enabled (required for hot backups) the commmand is:

     mvn yamcs:run -Dyamcs.jvmArgs="-Dcom.sun.management.jmxremote.port=9999 -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.ssl=false"

 ## Telemetry

-To start pushing CCSDS packets into Yamcs, run the included Python script:
+To start pushing CCSDS packets into YAMCS, run the included Python script:

     python simulator.py

-This script opens the packets.raw file and sends packets at 1 Hz over UDP to Yamcs.
-To see information regarding the incoming packets and updates of the values of the parameters go to the "Packets" and "Parameters" pages, in the Telemetry section, on Yamcs web interface.
+This script opens the packets.raw file and sends packets at 1 Hz over UDP to YAMCS.
+To see information regarding the incoming packets and updates of the values of the parameters go to the "Packets" and "Parameters" pages, in the Telemetry section, on YAMCS web interface.

 The structure of the TM packets complies with the [CCSDS Space Packet Protocol](https://public.ccsds.org/Pubs/133x0b2e1.pdf#page=32) and the [ECSS-E-ST-70-41C](https://ecss.nl/standard/ecss-e-st-70-41c-space-engineering-telemetry-and-telecommand-packet-utilization-15-april-2016/) standard , consisting of a 6-byte primary header, a 10-byte secondary header and the data field.